1906-blake/project0-1-cbprosser/README.md

 •	As an employee, I can submit a reimbursement
 •	As an employee, I can view my reimbursements
 •	As an employee, I can update my basic profile
-•	As a finance manager, I can view reimbursements by status
+X	As a finance manager, I can view reimbursements by status
 •	As a finance manager, I can review reimbursements by employee
 •	As an admin, I can view all
 •	As a finance manager, I can approve/deny reimbursements